-NOTE: Alternate manufacturer approved compressor oil for 048 unit with Copeland Scroll compressor: Uniqema RL32-3MAF, Copeland Ultra 32 CC, Mobil Arctic EAL22 CC, ICI Emkarate RL22 or ICI Emkarate 32CF.
+NOTE: Alternate manufacturer approved compressor oil for units with Copeland Scroll compressor: Uniquema RL32-3MAF, Copeland Ultra 32 CC, Mobil Arctic EAL22 CC, ICI Emkarate RL22 or ICI Emkarate 32CE.

 This oil is extremely hygroscopic, meaning it absorbs water readily.
 POE/PVE oils can absorb 15 times as much water as other oils designed for HCFC and CFC refrigerants.
 Take all necessary precautions to avoid exposure of the oil to the atmosphere.